Boston University School of Medicine (BUSM) Clerkships & Subinternships

 The Advanced Acting Internship (AAI) builds upon and is a more intensive version of the traditional subinternship.
 Two AAI students are paired on an inpatient team that has no interns, and together they work under the direct supervision of the team resident and assume care of assigned patients.
 The student is expected to integrate book knowledge with clinical and interpersonal skills in order to demonstrate independent thought and develop a plan of action.
 The student is expected to develop balance between acting independently and acknowledging his/her limitations and seeking help as appropriate.
 The clinical work is complemented by conferences offered by the Department of Medicine.
 Because of space limitations, the AAI cannot accommodate all students.

-Students who are interested should apply and will be selected by a lottery that is weighted by clinical performance during the third year.
+Interested students should apply and will be selected by a lottery that is weighted by clinical performance during the third year.
 The AAI experience is open only to BUSM students.

 MED MS 101.1: Medical Intensive Care Unit Subinternship